vojtechruz/vojtechruzicka-blog/src/posts/vaadin-8-certification/index.md

 path: '/vaadin-8-certification'
 featuredImage: './vaadin-certification.jpg'
 disqusArticleIdentifier: '1095 http://vojtechruzicka.com/?p=1095'
-excerpt: 'After releasing Vaadin 8 and 8.1, the certification to the version 8 as well.
-If you are considering taking the certification, this review will come in handy.'
+excerpt: 'If you are considering taking Vaadin 8 certification, this review can come in handy.'
 ---
 ![vaadin 8 certification](./vaadin-certification.jpg)